PavelescuVictor/PavelescuVictor/README.md

   </a>
 </p>

 My personality traits fall into the guidelines of a kind and enthusiastic person putting passion into the projects that I'm working on.
 As a person I am always seeking new challenges, continuously trying to improve myself and eager to learn new technologies.
-Currently, I am a graduate of Babes Bolyai University with a degree in Mathematics and Computer Science, and I aspire to work in a challenging and dynamic environment that allows me to further develop myself working with a strong and dedicated team.

-- 🔭 I’m currently working on personal projects and learning new web technologies.
 - 🌱 I’m currently learning React, Typescript, GraphQL, Unit Testing and Automation Testing
 - 👯 I’m looking to collaborate on web development projects.
 - 💬 Ask me about anything.